Part 16: Design Trajectories with Astrogator

 Inserting a satellite

-Insert a Satellite () object that you will use to create the satellite orbit.
+Insert a Satellite object that you will use to create the satellite orbit.

 1. Insert a Satellite () object using the Insert Default () method.

-2. Rename Satellite1 () to GEO_Sat.
+2. Rename Satellite1 () GEO_Sat.

-Using Astrogator
+Using the Astrogator capability

-1. Open GEO_Sat's () properties ().
+1. Open GEO_Sat's () Properties ().

 2. Select the Basic - Orbit page.

-3. Open the Propagator: shortcut menu.
+3. Open the Propagator drop-down list.

 4. Select Astrogator.